rl-institut/open_plan/docs/model/limitations.rst

 :Limitation:

-The MVS assumes a usable energy content rating for every energy carrier.
+The open_plan tool assumes a usable energy content rating for every energy carrier.
 The current version assumes that 1 kWh thermal is equivalent to 1 kWh electricity.

 :Reason:

-This is an approach that the MVS currently uses.
+This is an approach that open_plan currently uses.

 :Implications:

-By weighing the energy carriers according to their energy content (Gasoline Gallon Equivalent (GGE)), the MVS might result in values that can't be directly assessed.
+By weighing the energy carriers according to their energy content (Gasoline Gallon Equivalent (GGE)), the open_plan tool might result in values that can't be directly assessed.
 Those ratings affect the calculation of the levelized cost of the energy carriers, but also the minimum renewable energy share constraint.

 ..
 TODO: I am not sure I understand what values can't be assessed here?